zachyking/PPC.CardanoCLI.Csharp/README.md

 * build and submit transactions
 * create and manage addresses

-To use it, you need cardano-node with cardano-cli available
+To use it, you need cardano-node with cardano-cli available in the shell

 Example apps: